FRRouting/frr/doc/user/pim.rst

 .. clicmd:: ip multicat boundary oil WORD

    Set a pim multicast boundary, based upon the WORD prefix-list.
-If a pim join or IGMP report is received on this interface and the Group is denyed by the prefix-list, PIM will ignore the join or report.
+If a pim join or IGMP report is received on this interface and the Group is denied by the prefix-list, PIM will ignore the join or report.

 .. _pim-multicast-rib-insertion: